Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 Build Quality

-I/O and charging portLike the Nova, this phone looks well-built.
+Like the Nova, this phone looks well-built.
 The seller claimed that the body is stainless steel, but I doubt it.
 Judging from the weight it does seem to be some kind of metal with a dark glossy coating.
 At any rate it sure does look a lot better than the Nova's plastic case.
 The overall finish of this gadget is very nice.
 The only thing that bothers me is the small charge port connector cover (see photo), which seems flimsy and prone to breakage in the not-so-far future.

 Note 2011/10/20: the dark coating is starting to show some wear, most of which appears due to exposure to sweat.
 I recommend taking off the watch when performing sports, and regularly cleaning it.
+The port cover is still intact though :)

 Battery compartment

 As for the software, given that it is an evolved version of the Nova's soft-/firmware which was already pretty good, it is even better in most aspects.
 The most annoying bugs that were present in the Nova are fixed, and the number of bugs I discovered is small.
-One particularly annoying bug is that the phone forgets all paired Bluetooth devices between reboots, therefore if you turn off the phone you will need to re-pair with e.g. your BT headset.
+One particularly annoying bug is that the phone randomly forgets paired Bluetooth devices between reboots, therefore if you turn off the phone you may need to re-pair with e.g. your BT headset.

 The image viewer has also improved: it now allows zooming, panning, and viewing photos in full screen by rotating them.